tmatos/pic-asm-highlight/README.md

 Sublime Text Syntax Highlight for PIC Assembly.

-This package adds basic syntax highlighting when working with PIC assembly files for the pic12* microcontroler and other families.
+This package adds basic syntax highlighting when working with PIC assembly files for the pic12* microcontroller and other families.

 Installation instructions: